 STUDY LOAD.
 The normal load is 16 credits per quarter.
 Sophomores, juniors, and seniors may request to register for 18 credits if their grade-point average for the previous quarter was 3.00 (B).
+In general, the full study load for graduate students is 12 quarter credits.

-Students in college residence halls may not register for less than 10 credits without permission of the Academic Dean.
+Students in college residence halls may not register for less than 9 credits without permission of the Vice President of Student Affairs.

 Students are not permitted to add to their load by giving or receiving instruction away from the College, or registering for correspondence work, without permission of the Academic Standards Committee.